BobKerns/retirement-simulator/src/model/README.md

 how [[Income]] and [[Expense|Expenses]]]] vary with time (cash flow), and what [[Asset|Assets]] and [[Liabilities]] we have available (net worth).

-These are connected via [[IncomeStream|IncomeStreams]], which represent strategies for moving funds between destinations.
+These are connected via [[Transfer|Transfers]], which represent strategies for moving funds between destinations.

 In addition, a scenario contains information about the [[Person|People]] involved,